jeaninemjordan/US_Natural_Disaster_Analysis/README.md

  ## A thorough analysis studying the correlations and patterns of natural disasters across time and regions in the United States using Python.

 ![](Images/slide1.jpg)
+"Climate is what we expect, weather is what we get." - Mark Twain

 ### Project Overview